-I don’t think Jonathan and I have ever come across so many highly rated restaurants in one town.
+I don’t think Jonathan and I have ever come across so many highly-rated restaurants in one town.
 Wow, what a choice!
 We followed locals’ recommendations and also chose a few from Trip Advisor.
-The food was a highlight in Krakow, and very well priced.
+The food was a highlight in Krakow and very well-priced.
 Think around 20 euros a head for a Michelin star meal – not bad, eh?

 With so many great restaurants and so many tourists, it’s a good idea to make reservations in advance to avoid disappointment.

-Worried your Polish is not up to scratch to make that call, don’t worry, everyone we met spoke amazingly good English.
+Worried your Polish is not up to scratch to make that call, don’t worry; everyone we met spoke amazingly good English.

 Day trips From Krakow.

-Dark, emotional, moving, there’s really nowhere quite like Auschwitz-Birkenau.
+Dark, emotional, and moving, there’s really nowhere quite like Auschwitz-Birkenau.
 The Auschwitz Memorial and museum are around an hour from Krakow city centre.
 The memorial offers an informative and sensitive insight into the horrors of the Holocaust and life under the Nazis.